-Update: Because of a flood of reader comments over the past few years alerting us to dogs becoming seriously ill, we can no longer recommend this brand.
+Update: Because of a flood of reader comments over the past few years alerting us to dogs becoming seriously ill, I can no longer recommend this brand.
 See the reader comments below.
 Use your best judgment.

 For years I was firmly convinced that grocery stores would never stock quality dog food.
 The top grocery-store brands — Pedigree, Purina and Iams — all contain loathsome amounts of fillers, fats and animal byproducts.
 Corn is usually the main ingredient, distantly followed by meat protein.

 When people have asked my advice about quality dog food, I’ve always told them to avoid buying food anywhere except pet-specialty stores, like Petco, PetSmart or their local feed barn.
 It’s one of my many animal welfare soapboxes.

 See why dogs are getting amazing results with this dog food…